opnfv/releng-xci/puppet-infracloud/deploy_on_baremetal.md

 Once the **baremetal** VM is finished, you can login by ssh and start installing bifrost there.
 To proceed, follow this steps:

  1. Change to root user, install git
- 2. Clone releng project (cd /opt, git clone https://gerrit.opnfv.org/gerrit/releng)
+ 2. Clone releng-xci project (cd /opt, git clone https://gerrit.opnfv.org/gerrit/releng-xci)
- 3. cd /opt/releng/prototypes/puppet-infracloud
+ 3. cd /opt/puppet-infracloud
  4. Copy hiera to the right folder (cp hiera/common_baremetal.yaml /var/lib/hiera/common.yaml)
  5. Ensure hostname is properly set ( hostnamectl set-hostname baremetal.opnfvlocal , hostname -f )
  6. Install puppet and modules ( ./install_puppet.sh , ./install_modules.sh )
- 7. Apply puppet to install bifrost (puppet apply manifests/site.pp --modulepath=/etc/puppet/modules:/opt/releng/prototypes/puppet-infracloud/modules)
+ 7. Apply puppet to install bifrost (puppet apply manifests/site.pp --modulepath=/etc/puppet/modules:/opt/puppet-infracloud/modules)

  With these steps you will have a bifrost controller up and running.